s-shanky-k/FedEye-Federated-Learning-for-Multi-Class-Eye-Disease-Classification/README.md

-# FedEye: Federated Learning for Multi Class Eye DiseaseClassification
+# FedEye: Federated Learning for Multi Class Eye Disease Classification
 In a real-world medical setting, performing accurate and robust medical disease classification requires a large amount of sensitive data.
 However, most medical institutes have strict rules and policies when it comes to sharing patient data with external parties.